Retiring from top jobs linked to lower levels of stress

-health gradient is at its highest point at retirement in the United States and some European countries, UPI reported.
+The study, published in the Journal of Gerontology, showed the socio-economic health gradient is at its highest point at retirement in the US and some European countries, UPI wrote.

 The widening in health inequalities may be a reflection of the accumulation of socio-economic disadvantages over a lifetime, with early life inequalities in health changing over the life cycle.